Manoos: Review

 Shantaram was "admired" as a visionary for his social reformist films like Shejari in Marathi or Padosi in Hindi is about Hindu-Muslim unity, Manoos/Aadmi for the topic of alcoholism as well as upliftment of women, and Kunku/Duniya Na Mane for women's emancipation.
 The film completed 75 years in 2014, and still "remains fresh".

 The film is stated to be "classic" along with his other two films Kunku (1937) and Shejari or Padosi (1941), and cited as one of the "best social films" that became successful.
-Manoos was appreciated by the audiences and commended by Charlie Chaplin.
+Manoos was appreciated by the audience and commended by Charlie Chaplin.

 Production

 Shantaram had initially decided to take Shanta Apte as the sex-worker and had auditioned the music director Vasant Desai for the hero's role.
 Desai's screen test was successful, however, he was disappointed when Shantaram informed him that he was taking the newcomer Shahu Modak for the part.
 Modak's debut role had been as a child star opposite Shanta Apte in Shyam Sunder (1932), where he played the child Krishna.
 With Manoos/Aadmi he became a "top level star".

 Shantaram visited the red light areas of Bombay in order to achieve accurate sets, which were recreated by S. Fattelal at Prabhat Studios.
 Director Shyam Benegal stated in the news report that "it was hard to believe" the scenes were shot in a studio.
 A retired army officer was hired to give training to Modak and the other cast playing policemen.
 The training sessions turned out be vigorous and lengthy and Modak had to ask them to be stopped.

 The film bore some similarity to Waterloo Bridge (1931), directed by James Whale.